-- Call your Care Coordination Team. - Send us the bill.
+- Call your Care Coordination Team before sending payment. - Send us the bill.
 The sooner we receive the bill, the quicker we see what we can help pay.
 Keep a copy of any bill you send. - If you have an insurance Explanation of Benefits (EOB) for those bills, attach a copy of the EOB to the bill and send both.